iitmcvg/presentations/infra-setup/PITCHME.md

 * We give each of you tf and a few other standard stuff.
 * Ask for specific container for crazy installs.

+* No more spending one day installing packages.

+---

+## For you

+* Installing some non-standard stuff>> Start with a new container

+* Finished your project / Major checkpoints >> Make a dockerfile

 ---

 ## G3Docs